dipsylala/LEDStick_TFT/README.md

 If you wanted to, you could switch out the TFT and go back to LCD.
 The interface is held in MenuSelection.cpp and *Setup.cpp.
 Those essentially hold the UI.

+Want to change the stick?
+Look in LEDStick.cpp - that's the wrapper around the NeoPixel so you could change it to be the wrapper for.... whatever.

 ## License

 License is GPLv3.
 I'd like folks to contribute not steal.
 Make money from good support and selling the hardware, but not off this code.